 From commitment to transmission: Pierre-François Veil entrusts his CDJC archives to the Mémorial actualités

 On the occasion of the opening of the exhibition event "Simone Veil.
-My sisters and I," directed by David Teboul, the Shoah Memorial had the honor of receiving a precious archive gift from Pierre-François Veil.
+My sisters and I", directed by David Teboul, the Shoah Memorial had the honor of receiving a valuable archive donation from Pierre-François Veil.

 The collection and preservation of original documents is one of our institution’s key missions.
-By entrusting these archives, Pierre-François Veil allows not only to document the history of the Center for Contemporary Jewish Documentation (CDJC), but also to enrich the historical knowledge of the Shoah period.
-These pieces join our collections to be conserved, digitized and eventually transmitted to future generations and researchers.
+By entrusting these archives, Pierre-François Veil allows not only to document the history of the Center for Contemporary Jewish Documentation (CDJC), but also to enrich the historical knowledge of the period of the Shoah.
+These pieces join our collections to be preserved, digitized and eventually transmitted to future generations and researchers.

-© Photo Memorial of the Shoah/ Yonathan Kellemerman
+© Photo of the Shoah Memorial / Yonathan Kellemerman

-The Shoah Memorial actively pursues its mission of collecting from families.
-Every document — letter, photograph, administrative document or object—is an essential piece of the puzzle of our common memory.
+The Shoah Memorial is actively pursuing its mission of collecting donations from families.
+Every document—letter, photograph, administrative document or object—is an essential piece of the puzzle of our common memory.

-For any submission of documents to the Shoah Memorial in Paris, a permanence is ensured on Tuesday afternoons, from 2:30 PM to 5:30 PM, without prior appointment.
+For any submission of documents to the Shoah Memorial in Paris, a permanence is provided on Tuesday afternoons, from 2:30 p.m. to 5:30 p.m., without prior appointment.

 Learn more